spinnaker/spinnaker.io/content/en/docs/reference/artifacts-with-artifactsrewrite/types/gitlab-file/_index.md

 ---
-layout: single
 title:  "GitLab File"
-sidebar:
-  nav: reference
+description: A GitLab file artifact is a reference to a file stored in GitLab.
 ---

-A GitLab file artifact is a reference to a file stored in [GitLab](https://gitlab.com).
 These artifacts are generally consumed by stages that read configuration from text files, such as a Deploy Manifest stage.

 ## GitLab file artifact in the UI